Ko ngā whakamāramatanga mō te hunga ngaio | Information for Professionals

 Online FASD Networking Groups for Professionals

-FASD Learning and Networking Group for Social Workers & Support Workers
+FASD Learning Network for Social Workers & Support Workers

 Understanding more about FASD